Collecting instagramable pictures, competitive travel and one-upmanship in today’s social Media travel the world.

 @susythepilot – With a unique niche where pilots can essentially capture moments that most of us can’t, it is a shame to see many of these accounts moving towards a model of capitalizing on their followers and moving away from awesome content.
 Susy has an awesome account and right now she’s getting back into training to move to fly the a320 after having her first kid.
 I’ve never met Susy in person but she keeps her life to everything it accurately is on social media, that I feel like I have met her.

 @briankelly – The original points guy certainly keeps life real on social media.
 His story is great and one of success but he isn’t one to rub it in anyone’s face.
 With a few adorable pugs and a group of people around him on social media that he seems to have a great time with, his knowledge on travel is to give the viewer an honest, and funny view or what he does and doesn’t like.

 @micbergsma – Mic is one of the kindest and happiest people I have had the pleasure of meeting on this platform.
 An amazing content creator and a huge heart, I can’t help but have a huge grin on my face whenever I follow his content.

 @s_marga – I met Margarita in London last year, and I personally love how she has so many different things going on from conservation with penguins (go check out those awesome pics) to mixing in beautiful travel shots.
 Margarita gets the mix right and you feel like you’re actually part of her story, where she keeps it very real

 @vanthuynee – when the mix is just right.
 Vanthuyne takes amazing content that is adorable with her son.
 It feels so natural and will make your heart melt with a dose of serious wanderlust for Canada.

-@begoodtotravel – great photography, natural pictures and little editing.
-Hans does a great job at capturing great shots and lets his camera do the talking, not his editing software.
+@begoodtotravel – great photography, natural pictures, and a little editing.
+Hans does a great job of capturing great shots and lets his camera do the talking, not his editing software.

 and More (to come)…